Sydney (North) - Millers Point

 Sydney (North) - Millers Point shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Sydney (North) - Millers Point shows a significant advantage with 64.4% of residents aged 15+ holding university qualifications compared to the national average of 30.4%.
-This is also higher than the New South Wales (NSW) average of 32.2%.
+Educational attainment in Sydney (North) - Millers Point shows a significant advantage with 64.4% of residents aged 15 and above holding university qualifications.
+This compares to national figures of 30.4% for Australia and 32.2% for New South Wales.
 Bachelor degrees are the most common at 40.5%, followed by postgraduate qualifications at 20.6% and graduate diplomas at 3.3%.
 Vocational pathways account for 18.2% of qualifications, with advanced diplomas at 11.3% and certificates at 6.9%.

 Frequently Asked Questions - Education